 It all makes sense now

-Before I start talking why this movie is a failure, I would like to say that I didn’t wish to be one, I would be happy to announce that Glass is a great movie and M. Night has return to greatness, but it looks like Split was just glimmer to older M. Night.
-I was wondering Glass why is such a massive train wreck and then I found out that Split was written back when M. Night made some of his best movies around year 2000, a massive piece of the puzzle suddenly made everything clear.
-So that’s why Glass is so poorly written in comparison to Split and Unbreakable.
+Before I start talking why this movie is a failure, I would like to say that I didn’t wish to be it one.
+I would be happy to announce that Glass is a great movie and M. Night has returned to greatness, but it looks like Split was just a glimmer to older M. Night.
+I was wondering why Glass is such a massive train wreck and then I found out that parts of the story of Split was written back when M. Night made some of his best movies around 2000, a massive piece of the puzzle suddenly made everything clear.
+So, that’s why Glass is so poorly written in comparison to Split and Unbreakable.

 A part from James McAvoy and Spencer Treat Clark, everyone else in Glass was awful.
 Which leads me to one question: “What happened to Bruce Willis?”
 Bruce Willis was once a great actor, now he looks bored, uninterested and in Glass his performance was extremely wooden.
 While it was better than the rest of direct to DVD movies, it was still wooden.
 Worst thing about it was, that there are multiple scenes from Unbreakable featuring David Dunn (Bruce Willis) and it is night and day.
 Sarah Paulson was awful, I did not believe anything she said, Anya Taylor-Joy from Split didn’t have anything to work with and the same goes for Charlayne Woodard from Unbreakable.
 Glass is of course named after the main antagonist Elijah Price/Mr. Glass played once again by Samuel L. Jackson and there are some scenes where Mr. Glass works well, but there are scenes where he almost on the level of bad parody.
 During the end he falls down from his chair and breaks some of his bones and it is hilarious.

 M. Night is an awful screenwriter